ggambrus/lab.github.io/eeg_participants.md

 | ![EEG](images//Treinamento_de_EEG-21.jpeg =50%x50%)  |
 |An EEG recording setup.
 Source: https://commons.wikimedia.org/wiki/Category:Electroencephalogram#/media/File:Treinamento_de_EEG-21.jpeg |

 Electroencephalography (EEG) is a safe, non-invasive technique used to measure natural electrical activity in the brain.
-Small sensors are placed on the scalp using a soft cap, and no radiation, needles, or electrical currents are involved.
+Small sensors are placed on the scalp using a soft cap, and no radiation, or electrical currents are involved.
 The process is painless and widely used in both research and clinical settings.

 ## What to Expect During the Session